saiful9379/BanglaNER/README.md

 ![](./image/model_summary.png)

-For more detaild check [report](./report/Bangla_NER_report_20231209.xlsx)
+For more details check [report](./report/Bangla_NER_report_20231209.xlsx)

 # Inference

-For the inference, run ```inference.py``` script the model will download automatically from huggingface and be stored in the "models" folder.
-After download, it will unzip also.
+For the inference, run ```inference.py``` script the model will download from huggingface and save in the "models" folder.

-if have any issues with the model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)
+if have any issues raise model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)

 run,